NCAR/MTP/README.md

 The Microwave Temperature Profiler (MTP) is a HAIS instrument which was developed by JPL for the NSF/NCAR GV.

-The [original VB6 code base](https://github.com/NCAR/MTP-VB6) from JPL that supports data processing and display was written in Microsoft Visual Basi 6.
+The [original VB6 code base](https://github.com/NCAR/MTP-VB6) from JPL that supports data processing and display was written in Microsoft Visual Basic 6.
 Since Microsoft has chosen to depracate Visual Basic, RAF has embarked on a re-write of some components of the original code.
 This repository contains those rewrites.

 The MTPviewer software currently uses the following versions of code:
  * Python 3.7.2